Vision-Based Hand Shadowing for Robotic Manipulation via Inverse Kinematics: Abstract

 \section{Abstract}

-Teleoperation of low-cost robotic manipulators remains challenging due to the complexity of mapping human hand articulations to robot joint commands.
-We present an offline hand-shadowing and retargeting pipeline from a single egocentric RGB-D camera mounted on 3D-printed glasses.
-The pipeline detects 21 hand landmarks per hand using MediaPipe Hands, deprojects them into 3D via depth sensing, transforms them into the robot coordinate frame, and solves a damped-least-squares inverse kinematics problem in PyBullet to produce joint commands for the 6-DOF SO-ARM101 robot.
-A gripper controller maps thumb--index finger geometry to grasp aperture with a four-level fallback hierarchy.
-Actions are first previewed in a physics simulation before replay on the physical robot through the LeRobot framework.
-We evaluate the IK retargeting pipeline on a structured pick-and-place benchmark (5-tile grid, 10 grasps per tile) achieving a 90\% success rate, and compare it against four vision-language-action policies (ACT, SmolVLA, $\pi_{0.5}$, GR00T~N1.5) trained on leader--follower teleoperation data.
-We also test the IK pipeline in unstructured real-world environments (grocery store, pharmacy), where hand occlusion by surrounding objects reduces success to 9.3\% ($N=75$), highlighting both the promise and current limitations of marker-free analytical retargeting.
+Teleoperation of low-cost robotic manipulators remains challenging due to the difficulty of retargeting human hand motion to robot joint commands.
+We present an offline hand-shadowing inverse-kinematics (IK) retargeting pipeline driven by a single egocentric RGB-D camera mounted on 3D-printed glasses.
+The pipeline detects 21 hand landmarks per hand using MediaPipe Hands, deprojects them into 3D via depth sensing, transforms them into the robot coordinate frame, and solves a damped-least-squares IK problem to produce joint commands for the SO-ARM101 robot (5 arm + 1 gripper joints).
+A gripper controller maps thumb--index finger geometry to grasp aperture with a multi-level fallback hierarchy.
+Actions are previewed in a physics simulation before replay on the physical robot.
+We evaluate the pipeline on a structured pick-and-place benchmark (5-tile grid, 10 grasps per tile, 3 independent runs) achieving an $86.7\% \pm 4.2\%$ success rate, and compare it against four vision-language-action (VLA) policies (ACT, SmolVLA, $\pi_{0.5}$, GR00T~N1.5) trained on leader--follower teleoperation data.
+We provide a quantitative error analysis of the pipeline, reporting a mean IK position error of 36.4\,mm, trajectory smoothness metrics showing 57--68\% jerk reduction from EMA smoothing, and an ablation study over the smoothing parameter.
+We also test the pipeline in unstructured real-world environments (grocery store, pharmacy) and find that success is reduced to 9.3\% due to hand occlusion by surrounding objects.
+To mitigate this, we integrate WiLoR as an alternative hand detector, achieving an 8\% improvement in hand detection rate over MediaPipe, highlighting both the promise and current limitations of marker-free analytical retargeting.